Bulldog Drummond at Bay (1937 film)

 Bulldog Drummond at Bay is a 1937 British mystery film based on the novel of the same name directed by Norman Lee and starring John Lodge, Dorothy Mackaill and Claud Allister.
 It was made at Elstree Studios.

-Synopsis
+Plot

 Bulldog Drummond goes up against a gang of foreign agents who are members of a British pacifist organisation called "The Key".
 The agents kidnap an inventor to steal the plans for a top-secret robot aircraft.